tomhendra/courses/19-testing-javascript/README.md

 ### 2.3.
 Encapsulate and Isolate Tests by building a JavaScript Testing Framework

-- One of the limitations of the way that [this test is written](./01-testing-fundamentals/lessons/02-build-a-javascript-assertion-library/index.js) is that as soon as an assertion experiences an error, the other tests are not run.
+One of the limitations of the way that [this test is written](./01-testing-fundamentals/lessons/02-build-a-javascript-assertion-library/index.js) is that as soon as one of these assertions experiences an error, the other tests are not run.
+It can really help developers identify what the problem is if they can see the results of all of the tests.

+Let’s create our own test function to allow us to encapsulate our automated tests, isolate them from other tests in the file, and ensure we run all the tests in the file with more helpful error messages.

-- And when run, the stack trace doesn't immediately indicate exactly where the error occurs: `sum` or `subtract`.
+- When the test is run, the stack trace doesn't immediately indicate exactly where the error occurs: `sum` or `subtract`.
 - A testing framework's job is to help developers identify what's broken as quickly as possible.
 - It can do this by providing more helpful error messages, and running all of the tests.
 - We can write a function to handle this.